 If recent world events have taught us anything, it’s that as humans and as a society, we’re incredibly resilient and adaptable.
 We’ve all had to learn to operate in this post-COVID normal.
-It got us thinking—are there any lessons we can apply from this to how we manage money?
+It got us thinking — are there any lessons we can apply from this to how we manage money?

 Hands up who knew that there would be a global pandemic this year?
 And that it would derail so many of our money habits?
 I didn’t.
 But I did know that something would come along to stress test my financial plan.
 Which is why I have taken a bit of time over the years to plan for that something.
 It’s absolutely worth planning for.
 That way you won’t be blindsided when something does happen.

-You aren’t doing yourself any favours by pretending that something won’t come along.
+You aren’t doing yourself any favors by pretending that something won’t come along.
 So trust me when I say you will feel immense freedom when you know that you have planned for them in advance.

 You can plan for all sorts of somethings:

-Your car is failing its warrant of fitness (WOF) because it needs four new tyres at a cost of $1,000.
+Your car is failing its warrant of fitness (WOF) because it needs four new tires at a cost of $1,000.
 You can plan for that by setting money aside in the months leading up to your next WOF.

 You can plan for that by working out how much you spend each month, how much the government will pay you in superannuation and how much you will need to have invested in a savings scheme to make up the difference and supplement your income in retirement.